 THE CRUSADERS' STANDARDS OF THE "BATAILLE"

-I added (2024) this part to increase the knowledge and completeness of this battle.
-I was wondering about the standards that the single "bataille" were carrying at the Third Battle of Ramla.
+I added (2024) this part of teh post to increase the knowledge and completeness of this battle.
+I was wondering about the standards that the single cavalry "bataille" were carrying at the Third Battle of Ramla.
 A not easy task.

 The Flag of the Kingdom of Jerusalem is well know and was close to the King and does not represent a problem (2 Batailles):